Last revised: 2 March 2020

-Obviously this step is not crucial.
-Ideally your wallpaper needs to be the same size as your Amiga desktop as OS won’t resize the background, so you may need to resize in an image editor.
-To support large image files, I suggest going into the “RAM” tab of WinUAE and setting “Z3 Fast:” to 256mb.
+Obviously, this step is not crucial.
+Ideally, your wallpaper needs to be the same size as your Amiga desktop as OS won’t resize the background so you may need to resize in an image editor.
+To support large image files, you may need to “RAM” tab of WinUAE and increase the amount “Z3 Fast:” RAM (e.g. to 256MB).

 To tidy up your desktop, simply drag icons into position, right click and select Snapshot>All.
 You can do the same for the contents of drawers.
 Be aware that if you have drawers or files with no associated .info, this will not save properly.